durandtibo/workflow-config-action/README.md

 Keeping the same Python version list or OS matrix in sync across a dozen workflow files (and repos) is tedious and error-prone.
-This action centralizes that config in one JSON file and exposes it as ready-to-use, sorted JSON arrays you can feed straight into a matrix strategy — with sane derived unions like "all Python versions" or "all Unix OSes" computed for you.
+This action centralizes that config in one JSON file and exposes it as ready-to-use, sorted JSON arrays you can feed straight into a matrix strategy, with sane derived unions like "all Python versions" or "all Unix OSes" computed for you.

 ## 📦 Config